 The Chinese pharmaceutical industry was under pressure Monday after a scandal erupted involving defective vaccine sold by Changchun Changsheng Life Sciences Ltd., China’s second-largest rabies vaccine maker.

 Some U.S.-listed Chinese drug makers and biotech firms, including Sinovac Biotech Ltd. (Nasdaq: SVA) and Biostar Pharmaceuticals Inc. (Nasdaq: BSPM) fell in trading Monday.
-In the afternoon, Sinovac's stock was trading down more than 4 percent, at $7.38 per American depositary share.
-The shares of Biostar dropped more than 5 percent to $2.12 apiece.
+Sinovac’s stock was trading at $7.38 per American depositary share, down more than 4 percent, while shares of Biostar dropped more than 5 percent to $2.12 apiece.

 Sinovac and Biostar fell in trading Monday, 4 and 5 percent, respectively, after the rabies vaccine scandal.